 If you wish to send your child to a school in a different zone, you have to contact the school directly.

-The My School website also enables you to search the profiles of almost 10,000 Australian schools.
+The My School website enables you to search the profiles of almost 10,000 Australian schools.
 Information on the site has been provided by individual schools and education authorities.

 School staff will provide you with the appropriate enrolment forms.
 Several documents are required to enrol your child, including: